 Facility Planning and Land Acquisition

 - Reduced land costs have identified acquisition opportunities.
-The 2008 Mecklenburg County Park and Recreation 10 Year Master Plan concluded that the County needs to acquire about 12,000 additional acres for recreation in the coming decade to keep pace with the County's growing population.
-The department acquired 212 acres of prime land which is a positive step in achieving the goal to create a contiguous 550+ acre area that will provide opportunities for natural and passive recreation experiences.
+The 2008 Mecklenburg County Park and Recreation 10 Year Master Plan concluded that the County needs to acquire thousands of additional acres for recreation in the coming decade to keep pace with the County's growing population.
+The department continues to acquire hundreds of acres of prime land which is a positive step in achieving the goal to provide opportunities for natural and passive recreation experiences.

 - Approach Park and Recreation about leveraging county land